What is e-Invoicing, Meaning, & How to Generate e-Invoice

 One-time Reporting of B2B Invoices

-Under the e-Invoicing system, businesses are required to report/ upload the B2B invoices into the Invoice Registration Portal (IRP).
-Once B2B invoices are uploaded into the IRP it generates and assigns the unique Invoice Reference Number (IRN) to each invoice and issues the e-invoices.
-These invoices are then with automated details transferred to the GSTR-1 return, which simplifies the manual reporting procedure.
+Under the e-invoicing system, businesses are required to report/ upload the B2B invoices into the Invoice Registration Portal (IRP).
+Once B2B invoices are uploaded into the IRP, they generate and assign a unique Invoice Reference Number (IRN) to each invoice and issue the e-invoices.
+These invoices are then transferred to the GSTR-1 return with automated details, simplifying the manual reporting procedure.

 Easy Creation of e-Way Bill